SungardAS/aws-services-demo/README.md

 - GitHubPersonalAccessToken:

   `Access Token` for CodeBuild to access to the this Github repository.
-(See <a href="https://help.github.com/articles/creating-an-access-token-for-command-line-use/">here</a> to find how to genernate the access token).
+(See <a href="https://help.github.com/articles/creating-an-access-token-for-command-line-use/">here</a> to find how to generate the access token).

 - GitHubSourceRepositoryBranch: `master`